 synapses in CNS (spinal chord or unconscious brain) => motor neurones + synapses => effector

 The reflex arc action is

-fast, no thinking involved, just a rapid automatic response on the
+automatic and fast, no thinking involved - doesn't involve the conscious brain, just a rapid automatic response on the

 part of your body!

 Another good example is when facing

 and experience a threat situation!
 When an insect bites your hand, the

 reflex arc goes into action and your body muscles (e.g. in your arm) rapidly